yanganto/near-staking-knd/docs/run-localnet.md

 `target/debug` or `target/release`, depending on whether you have a debug or release build.

-Next, start kuutamod in a new terminal window in addition to hivemind:
+Next, start kuutamod in a **new terminal window** so you can run commands whilst hivemind is running.
+You will also need to `cd kuutamod` and run `nix --extra-experimental-features "nix-command flakes" develop`, if using nix, to get the dependencies in your `$PATH` in this new session.
+Then:

 ```console
 $ ./target/debug/kuutamod --neard-home .data/near/localnet/kuutamod0/ \